Sixth Year for Illinois Film Office Shortcuts Competition

-CHICAGO–(ENEWSPF)–March 1, 2012.
-Illinois filmmakers who are looking for the next big break are invited to enter their work in the 2012 Shortcuts competition which kicks off today.
-In its fifth year, Shortcuts is a statewide short film competition sponsored by the Illinois Film Office and designed to encourage growth in Illinois’ film industry.
+CHICAGO–(ENEWSPF)–March 28, 2013.
+Illinois filmmakers who are looking for the next big break are invited to enter their work in the 2013 Shortcuts competition which kicks off today.
+In its sixth year, Shortcuts is a statewide short film competition sponsored by the Illinois Film Office and designed to encourage growth in Illinois’ film industry.
 In order to take part in the contest entrants must be Illinois residents over the age of 18 or students over the age of 18 who attend Illinois colleges and universities.
 The winner will receive a cash prize and the winning film will be screened during the Chicago International Film Festival this fall.

-“The Shortcuts Competition is now in its fifth year and we want this year to be bigger and better than ever.
-There is a tremendous amount of talent in Illinois with respect to filmmaking and Shortcuts is an opportunity for those up and coming filmmakers to display those talents,” said Betsy Steinberg, Managing Director of the IFO, which is a division of the Department of Commerce and Economic Opportunity (DCEO).
+“We want to invite Illinois’ best filmmakers to help make our sixth Shortcuts Competition the strongest one yet.
+Shortcuts is a great opportunity for up and coming filmmakers to display their talent,” said Betsy Steinberg, Managing Director of the IFO, which is a division of the Department of Commerce and Economic Opportunity (DCEO).

 Participants may use any format – film, video, graphics and/or animation – to tell a narrative story, a documentary or free form visual expression of ideas.
 Submissions must be 15 minutes or less in running time.
 Entries will be judged by a panel of film industry professionals.
 Submissions will be accepted Thursday, March 28 through Friday, August 30th.
 More information on the Shortcuts contest and the Illinois Film Office can be found at www.film.illinois.gov.